SathishKumarMariappan/Azure-terraforms/terraform/readme.md

 # each servise in diff file || service segretion
 # all service related to a feature  || feture segretion

-# keyword nativeServiceInstanceType terraformVariable {
+# keyword nativeServiceName terraformVariable {
 #   properties
 # }